jeghers/playgen/README.md

 Liquidsoap, it also can provide song list and status information to other webapps as well.
-I have a web portal that shows me the full status of my Liquidsoap/Icecast system, including displays of all the playlists, song requests and histories, and "playgen" provides much of this data.
+I have a web portal that shows me the full status of my Liquidsoap/Icecast system, including displays of all the playlists, song requests and histories, and the "playgen" API provides much of this data.

 ## **Prerequisites**